Dowiw/Card_Game/README.md

 A project about a war card game.

-The purpose of this project is to develop a Card Game program with a Graphical User Interface that the Player can play with the Computer or other player.
+The purpose of this project is to develop a Card Game program with a Graphical User Interface.

-The program will be written in Java and should have a user-friendly graphical user interface (GUI) to enhance usability, in addition to save and Capability, so the user can continue the game from where he finished.
+The program will be written in Java and have a GUI with saving capabilities so the user can continue the game from a saved state.

 Done in fulfillment of the Back-end Development Course for the 2025 Summer Semester.

-This project was built for the Eclipse IDE but can migrate towards... {fill}.
+This project was built for the Eclipse IDE.

 ## Dependencies